tegarajipangestu/kubernetes-operator/docs/usage.md

       - udp
       bidirectional: true # Optional, defaults to true
 ```
-2. Reference policy in Services using `netbird.io/policy=default`, this will add relevant ports and destination groups to policy.
+2. Reference policies in Services using `netbird.io/policy=default,otherpolicy,...`, this will add relevant ports and destination groups to policies.
 3. (Optional) Limit specific ports in exposed service by adding `netbird.io/policy-ports=443`.
 4. (Optional) Limit specific protocol in exposed service by adding `netbird.io/policy-protocol=tcp`.